Mastering Tenancy and Lease Agreements: Your Guide to Renting in Hong Kong

 Maintenance and Repairs

 The agreement outlines whether the landlord or tenant is accountable for property maintenance.
-A comprehensive inspection is advised, highlighting issues like water pressure and electrical points, with any concerns reported to the landlord.
+We advise conducting a comprehensive inspection, highlighting issues like water pressure and electrical points, and reporting any concerns to the landlord.

 Furnishing